LieseC/Storylines/README.md

 # Storylines
-collecting existing processes that support climate risk storylines
+collecting existing processes and developing new approaches that support climate risk storylines